d11wtq/whittle/README.md

 grammar.
 Each rule can have a block attached to it.
 The block is invoked with the result evaluating the blocks attached to each of its inputs (in a depth-first manner).
 Calling `rule` with no block is just a shorthand for saying "return the matched input verbatim", so our "+" above will receive the string "+" and return the string "+".
-Since this is such a common use-case, Whittle offers the shorthand.
+We can optionally use the Hash notation to map a name with a pattern (or a fixed string) when we declare terminal rules too, as we have done with the `:int` rule above.
+Note that the longer way around defining terminal rules is to do like we have done for `:expr` and define a block, but since this is such a common use-case, Whittle offers the shorthand.

 As the input string is parsed, it *must* match the start rule `:expr`.